-It is us that has to change…. and the change we have to make is in the way we are thinking.
+It is you that has to change…. and the change you have to make is in the way you are thinking.
 And I have written several posts on how we can do this already including: Why are so many people suffering? and Do Our Thoughts Create Our Reality?
 (6 Sure Ways To THINK Your Life Better)

 Remember stuff is always going to be happening.
 Stuff that we have no control over and no right to demand control over.
 Other people, nature, events, and circumstances outside of ourselves are doing their own stuff and they will continue to do so, whether we like it or not.

 Sort your thoughts and emotions out, and do your best to make the most out of your lives….because, really, what other choice do you have…….
-Either enjoy more of the moments we are gifted with each day, OR, continue to suffer!
+Either enjoy more of the moments you are gifted with each day or continue to suffer!